This post may contain affiliate links. Read the full disclosure

 We decided to head back inside for a look around and to try one of the indoor baths, however with them all being much hotter we aimed for the coolest of the indoor baths as 40 degrees was far too hot for the kids.
-Instead we went to the 26 degree one and they had fun in the warm water.
+Instead, we went to the 26 degrees one and they had fun in the warm water.

 Being mindful that many people may be there for relaxation and to benefit from the healing properties of the thermal waters, we did our best to keep them quiet and calm… and they were thankfully really well behaved.